cmhughes/latexindent.pl/readme.md

     in the same directory.
 Windows users might prefer to grab latexindent.exe

+TEST
+=
+    A nice way to test the script is to navigate to the success directory, and then run the command:

+        find -name "*.tex"|while read file; do arara "$file";done

 * IMPORTANT *
+=

 This script may not work for your style of formatting; I highly recommend comparing the outputfile.tex to make sure that